Bananagrams: Online gameplay

-An online version of Bananagrams was developed by Large Animal Games, in partnership with Majesco Entertainment.
+An online version of Bananagrams was developed by Large Animal Games, in partnership with Majesco.
 It ran from 2008 until 2012.

 The online version adhered to the same protocol as the tabletop edition, but certain gameplay adjustments and social features were also available.
 Players could play live games or send challenges to friends, and share completed games with one another.
 The game also included solitaire modes and "Banana Café", where the objective was to beat one's own best time.

 The online game version offered players the opportunity to customize the game with "Banana Chip" credits.
 Banana Chips were earned by playing games and by issuing and winning challenges.
 They could be spent in the virtual store to purchase new tiles and playing boards, and to buy in-game hints and bonuses to gain an advantage over other players.
 Multi-tier achievements were also awarded to players in recognition of outstanding skill, and a leaderboard contained information pertaining to other players.